Sautéed Mushrooms in Buttery Marsala Sauce

 - You could substitute any of your favorite mushrooms.
-I chose baby Bellas just because I like them a lot.
-It’s best to grab them out of the bulk bin because you can choose the smaller ones and keep them all about the same size.
+It's best to grab them out of the bulk bin because you can choose the smaller ones and keep them all about the same size.
 But if some are larger, just cut them in half.

 - If you need to substitute the marsala, reach for sherry, red vermouth, or even brandy would work.
 Marsala is a great purchase though because it will last in your refrigerator for up to six months.

 - Grab a large skillet with a lot of surface because you don't want to overcrowd the mushrooms.
 That's the number one mistake when sautéeing anything.
 If you overcrowd, you will steam them instead and they will never reach that golden brown state.